The Amplituhedron BCFW Triangulation: Surjectivity

+Then Write $U_a=f(W_a),~U_b=f(W_b)\subset K$.
+Then $u(t^*)$ lies in the interior of $U_a\cup U_b.$ Indeed, let $\R^{n}_{\pm}$ be the half spaces of $\R^{n}$ defined by first coordinate being non negative or non positive, and consider $\R^{n-1}$ as their subspace where the first coordinate is $0.$ By making $W$ smaller if necessary, we may assume that there are homeomorphisms of manifolds \emph{with boundary} Composing with the map $f$ we obtain maps

-We can glue $F$ and $G$ along the boundary, to obtain a map from $\R^{n}$ to $U_a\cup U_b.$ This map is continuous.
-It is injective since it is injective on each closed half space, by the above discussion, and also on $\R^{n}\setminus\R^{n-1}$ by the first assumption.
+{where } We now perform a \emph{gluing procedure}: we can glue $G$ and $H$ along the boundary $\R^{n-1}$, to obtain a map from $\R^{n}$ to $U_a\cup U_b.$ This map is continuous.
+It is injective since it is injective on each closed half space, by the previous paragraph, and also on $\R^{n}\setminus\R^{n-1}$ by the first assumption.
 Its inverse is continuous since it is continuous on the image of each closed half space, by the fourth assumption again.
 Thus, it is a homeomorphism onto its image, which must be open, and contains $u(t^*).$ But then for small enough $t'>t^*,~u(t')$ must still be in $U_a\cup U_b,$ hence in the union of the images of $\overline{S}_a,\overline{S}_b.$ A contradiction to the definition of $t^*.$